Chreggii/syntax-highlighter/Docs/API Specs/Public API.md

 ##### 302 Found

-Given a valid file and language you will be redirected to the proper `GET /highlight-text` endpoint.
+Given a valid file and language, you will be redirected to the proper `GET /highlight-text` endpoint.

 ##### 400 Bad Request